DomoticDIY/LUA-Etat_Batterie/README.md

 - EnvoiMail = false   // Ne pas modifier, Initialisation de la variable

 Si vous souhaitez scanner que les Capteurs qui sont actif, vous pouvez décommenter dans le script les deux lignes en fin de IF :
-- -- and device.Used == 1 then
+- if device.BatteryLevel < 100 then -- and device.Used == 1 then

-Supprimer les deux tirets : and device.Used == 1 then
+Ce qui donne pour la ligne compléte : if device.BatteryLevel < 100 and device.Used == 1 then

+Faire de même pour :

+if device.BatteryLevel < BatteryThreshold then -- and device.Used == 1 then

+qui devient :

+if device.BatteryLevel < BatteryThreshold and device.Used == 1 then

 # Tuto vidéo
 Vidéo explicative sur YouTube :